Uncle-Fii/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 file 100-password is a file that contains a password for a compiled python program

 file 102-result is a file that contains the biggest palindrome number made from the product of two 3-digit numbers

+file 103-keygen.c writes a keygen for crackme5

+file lists.h is a header file that contains all prototypes for this project and definition of struct